mohamed-halemo/FanChat-Privacy/privacy-policy.md

 You may always refuse to supply your Personal Information, though this may prevent you from engaging in certain Software - related activities and/or obtaining certain Services.
 You have the right to withdraw your Consent at any time.
-You can submit such request by sending us an email to: info@divo.fashion based on Consent before its withdrawal.
+You can submit such request by sending us an email to: azaki@webbingstone.com based on Consent before its withdrawal.
 Retainment of Information
 In accordance with applicable laws and as needed to provide the Services to our users, Company Parties may hold your Personal Information.
 This requirement is conditioned by a need to comply with legal obligations and resolve